Liga Rosarina de Football: Creation of the league

 At the request of president of Newell's Old Boys, Víctor Heitz, other prominent teams of the city were invited to create a local league to organise a football competition.
 Therefore, "Liga Rosarina de Football" was established with Newell's, Rosario A.C., Rosario Central and Atlético Argentino as founding members.
 The body organised a second division tournament that became the first competition in Santa Fe Province.
-The trophy awarded to winner team was donated by mayor of Rosario, Santiago Pinasco, and named after him.
+The trophy awarded to the winning team was donated by the mayor of Rosario, Santiago Pinasco, and named after him.